jerryhebert/tweetmap/README.md

 ## EventServe

 This package is a simple HTTP API on top of events.
-The only endpoint currently supported is:
-    GET /events
+Two endpoints are
+supported:

+    ```GET /events```

 This takes the following query parameters to aid in filtering out the
 events:
-    tags - a list of tags to filter our events by lat - the latitude for our cell center lon - the longitude for our cell center radius - the radius from the center that we will select events from
+    tags - a list of tags to filter our events by
+    lat - the latitude for our cell center
+    lon - the longitude for our cell center
+    radius - the radius from the center that we will select events from

-A list of events within this region that match the given keywords is then returned.
+A list of events within this region that match the given keywords is
+then returned.

+    ```POST /events/```

+This takes a JSON object with the following values:
+    creator - the person who created this event message - a message associated with the event location - the lon,lat pair for this event timestamp - the timestamp(+ms) when it was created site - the site from which this event came

+These data are the indexed for querying.

 ## EventClient